PrimmR/MIDI-Instruments/README.md

 # Midi Instrument Changer
 A simple tool that allows you to edit the instrument change events in a MIDI file.
-I made this after being dissatisfied that I wasn't able to find such a simple tool anywhere else.

 This is intended for simple MIDI songs, so if your file has many instrument changes throughout it, you may find it easier to use a MIDI compatible DAW.